 The implementation should follow the pthread semantics of the similar functions.

-The Nabto platform needs an mutex abstraction to synchronize access to shared memory and variables.
-The function provided by the integration and needed at link time is:
+The Nabto platform needs a mutex abstraction to synchronize access to shared memory and variables.
+The functions provided by the integration and needed at link time are:

-Just like the condition abstraction, the function should follow the same semantics as the pthreads mutex abstraction.
+Just like the condition abstraction, the functions should follow the same semantics as the pthreads mutex abstraction.

 In the directory

 platform_integration_example a full example integration can be viewed.
 This example works on UNIX systems so modules which works on such a system have been choosen.

 Also, 3 different integration modules of different complexities are walked through in this guide, start with the simple integration example.